 Nestled on the south coast of Cornwall, Fowey (rhymes with "boy" not "TOWIE) is a bustling fishing port on the banks of the river Fowey.

-It’s famous for its pretty boat trips along the estuary, its narrow streets and eclectic mix of shops.
-You’ll be spoilt for choice when looking for somewhere to dine with plenty of independent restaurants and cafes serving freshly prepared dishes all day.
+It's famous for its pretty boat trips along the estuary, its narrow streets and eclectic mix of shops.
+You'll be spoilt for choice when looking for somewhere to dine, as there are plenty of independent restaurants and cafes serving freshly prepared dishes all day.